 My bagpipes were made by Peter Henderson in the late 1940s.
 They are very simply appointed with wooden projecting mounts, nickel ferrules, and imitation ivory drone caps that have turned orange over time.

-I bought them directly from Mr. Lucas in June 2006 and have been extremely pleased with them.
-At the moment my setup includes a hide Gannaway bag with a tube moisture trap, Selbie tenor drone reeds, an inverted EZee Drone bass, a modern blackwood Naill chanter with Shepherd reed, and an adjustable blowpipe from Peter Crisler.
+I bought them directly from Mr. Lucas in June 2006, and after a short period of rehabilitation I have been extremely pleased with them.
+At the moment my setup includes a hide Gannaway bag with a tube moisture trap, Crozier glass fiber drone reeds, a blackwood Naill chanter (ca. 1988) with a G1 platinum reed, and an adjustable blowpipe from Peter Crisler.